SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-03-real-time-analytics.md

    | sort by Item asc
     ```

-8. Run the query and review the results, which should contain the total net revenue for each product between January 1st and December 31st 2020 in ascending order of product name.
+8. Run the query and review the results, which should contain the total net revenue for each product between January 1st and December 31st 2020, in ascending order of product name.

-9. From the top left corner select the KQL Queryset and save the query as **Revenue by Product** in your workspace.
+9. From the top left corner, select the KQL Queryset and save the query as **Revenue by Product** in your workspace.

     ![](./Images/E4-T2-S9.png)